 Given this logic, you might consider having a baby only after achieving a third promotion or greater.
 The first promotion doesn’t count for much since you’re going from junior bottom feeder to senior bottom feeder.
 But by promotion number three, it’s clear you’re actually creating a lot of value for your organization.

 Three or more promotions is not a fluke, which means you should feel confident knowing that you’ve actually got good enough skills other companies want too.

 My career milestone goal was to make Vice President (Analyst, Associate, VP, Director, Managing Director) before seriously thinking about family.
 After getting promoted to VP, I felt a tremendous sense of relief because I knew that if I was ever laid off, I had a high chance of getting hired as a VP at a different investment bank.

 Related: How To Get Paid And Promoted Faster

-3) An Income Target
+3) An Income Target Before Having A Baby

-According to the US Department of Housing and Development in 2017, a San Francisco or San Mateo family of four with an income of $105,350 per year is considered “low income.”
+According to the US Department of Housing and Development in 2020, a San Francisco family of four with an income of $105,350 per year is considered “low income.”
 In San Francisco, you can actually qualify for subsidized housing if you make only $100,000 a year.

 The Best Age To Have A Baby